 Suggest New Software

-Students, faculty, and staff may suggest new software titles to be considered for distribution by Computing Services and Systems Development for use in the campus computing labs, via the Software Download Service, and for departmental or site-license use.
+Students, faculty, and staff may suggest new software titles to be considered for distribution by Computing Services and Systems Development for use in the Student Computing Labs, via the Software Download Service, and for departmental or site-license use.

 Software for Academic and Administrative Use: